HackEurope: Agency, aura farming and the great divide

 I was in Stockholm over the weekend as HackEurope took over Norrsken House, part of what was happening simultaneously across European hubs for what is billed as the EU’s largest hackathon.

-A couple of years ago I was exposed to the idea that you should push progress forward as fast as possible, that technological acceleration is not something to be slowed down or carefully managed, but something to lean into, even if it gets a bit chaotic.
-The belief that building faster, iterating faster, deploying faster is not just inevitable, but desirable, because the upside compounds faster than the downside catches up.
+This is the first time I’ve seen how quickly incredible products can now be built up close (not just reading about it).
+It dragged me back to a corner of the internet I thought I’d left in 2023: The belief that building faster, iterating faster, deploying faster is not just inevitable, but desirable, because the upside compounds faster than the downside catches up.
 This idea sits in the same techno-optimist tradition often associated with the patron saint of the blue hyperlink.
-We're simply renegades with our orange ones.
+We’re simply renegades with our orange ones ;)

 It was around the same time you saw the e/acc in the kings of Silicon Valleys bios.
 Effective accelerationism (e/acc) was the ideological movement about unrestricted technological progress being a solution to universal human problems - climate change, war and poverty.
 The notion that “everything is solved by AI”.